 Atrioventricular (AV) node ablation

-A pacemaker will be implanted and the patient will continue to take blood thinners.
+The doctor will implant a pacemaker and the person will continue using blood thinners.

 Surgical maze procedure

-Unlike either ablation option, the surgical maze procedure is open heart surgery.
-This creates scar tissue in certain areas of the heart to stop electrical impulses from misfiring.
+The maze procedure involves open heart surgery.
+It creates scar tissue in specific areas of the heart to stop electrical impulses from misfiring.

-While this procedure has a high success rate, A-fib may recur.
-The surgical maze procedure should only be considered when the patient is not suitable for less invasive management.
+This procedure has a high success rate, but A-fib may recur.
+The surgical maze procedure is usually only for people having cardiac surgery for other reasons, such as a valve replacement.